ask-izzy/ask-izzy/README.md

 ## Attribution

-Substantial amounts of the repo setup were based on https://github.com/gpbl/isomorphic500 @ 413c6533ae23 under the MIT licence
+Bits of the repo setup were based on https://github.com/gpbl/isomorphic500 @ 413c6533ae23 under the MIT licence